 This comes as President Barack Obama pledges to put a greater economic and military emphasis on the region.
 The commission welcomed the so-called "pivot," but noted many U.S. allies are concerned budget constraints could limit Washington's ability to follow through.

 To address these concerns and to "offset China's growing military capabilities," the report recommended Congress continue to fund efforts to move 60 percent of U.S. ships to the Pacific by 2020.
 Currently, 50 percent are stationed there.

 Commissioner Larry Wortzel told lawmakers urgent action is needed.

 "By 2020, China's navy and air force will outnumber and almost match the technical capabilities of our own forces in the Asia Pacific.
-A shrunken military may be insufficient to deter China or to reassure our friends and allies in the region."
+A shrunken military may be insufficient to deter China or to reassure our friends and allies in the region," said Wortzel.

-The panel also spoke of an "urgent need" for Washington to convince Beijing to change its approach to cyber spying, which analysts say has cost U.S. companies billions of dollars.
+The panel also spoke of an "urgent need" for Washington to convince Beijing to change its approach to cyber spying, which analysts claim has cost U.S. companies billions of dollars.

 Wortzel said China's military views cyberspace as a "critical element of its strategic competition with the United States."

-"The Chinese government is directing and executing a large scale cyber espionage campaign that poses a major threat to U.S. industry, critical infrastructure, military operations, personnel, equipment, and readiness."
+"The Chinese government is directing and executing a large scale cyber espionage campaign that poses a major threat to U.S. industry, critical infrastructure, military operations, personnel, equipment, and readiness," continued Wortzel.

-To help "change the cost-benefit calculus" for China, the report said sanctions may be necessary.
-It listed import bans, travel bans, and other economic restrictions as possible actions to be taken against those found stealing U.S. secrets.
+To help "change the cost-benefit calculus" for China, the report said, sanctions may be necessary.
+It listed import bans, travel bans, and other economic restrictions as possible actions to be taken against those caught stealing U.S. secrets.